uptane/deployment-considerations/key_management.md

 #### Image repository

 For the Image repository, each role MAY use as many keys as is desired.
-However, the greater the impact should the keys for a role be compromised, then the greater the number of keys that it SHOULD use.
+However, the greater the impact of key compromise for a given role, then the greater the number of keys that it SHOULD use.
 Also, a threshold number of keys SHOULD be used, so that a single key compromise is generally insufficient to sign new metadata.
 To further increase compromise resilience, each key SHOULD be unique across all roles.

 Since the Root role has the highest impact when its keys are compromised, it SHOULD use a sufficiently large threshold number of keys.
 Each key MAY belong to a repository administrator.
 For example, if there are 8 administrators, then at least 5 keys SHOULD be required to sign the Root metadata file, so that a quorum is required trust the metadata.